-- 10.1 Medicines in the Medical room and Boarding houses are kept within a secure, locked cupboard.
-No students can have any over the counter medication stored within their rooms.
-In addition, no protein or diet supplements should be kept by students in their rooms.
-Students may ask staff for pain killers (analgesics) in boarding (such as Paracetamol).
-All OTC (over the counter) homely medications must be recorded in the medications' book which will be kept with the homely remedies.
-Before giving non-prescribed medication to any student, members of staff must ask if the student has taken a previous dose or any other medications, whether the student is allergic to any drug, or whether the medication may react with another medication being taken. - 10.2 For students who are under 18, the College will send a College-Parent Agreement Form to the parents which should be signed and returned or apply the Gillick law and assess if the student is competent to decide to take the medication.
-Homely medication logs will be kept with the homely remedies in a locked cabinet, located in Shand House and Liberty Living.
-The logs are not to be removed at any point.
-The college nurses are responsible for overseeing this process and providing training for House Parents' who are the only member of the boarding team able to administer medication.
-The nurses are also responsible for replenishing supplies of over the counter medication and ensuring that use by dates are clearly noted. - 10.3 The nurses keep a list of non-prescription medication that is stocked in the Medical room and Boarding houses.
-Any administration of over the counter medication will be recorded, details will include date, medication being administered, name of student and dosage.
-Medical logs are kept in both boarding houses and are checked by the nurse regularly. - 10.4 No student under 18 should be given medication without his/her parent's written consent or the consent of the Nurses/Head of Boarding.
+- 10.1.
+All medicines in the Medical room and Boarding houses are kept within a secure, locked cupboard.
+No students can have any non prescribed medication stored within their rooms.
+In addition, no protein or weight loss supplements, supplements containing green tea, stimulants, alcohol, energy drinks or medication not obtained in the UK should be kept by students in their rooms.
+This list is not exhaustive. - 10.1.1.
+Some medical items are permitted in the students rooms.
+These include multivitamins (but only one pot), cod liver oil, prescribed creams (when authorised by the nurse), nasal spray, eye drops and plasters.
+This list is not exhaustive. - 10.1.1.1.
+Houseparents may keep a supply of paracetamol and strepsils to give to students when needed.
+When these are given to students, this should be documented by the houseparent on the appropriate medication administration record - 10.1.2.
+All other non-prescription medication may be obtained by a student either from the College Nurse, Matron or from a Pharmacist.
+This then needs to be handed in to the houseparent to keep in the locked cupboard.
+The student can then take this when needed, which should be documented by the houseparent on the appropriate medication administration record. - 10.1.3.
+Before giving non-prescribed medication to any student, members of staff must ask if the student has taken a previous dose or any other medications, whether the student is allergic to any drug, or whether the medication may react with another medication being taken. - 10.2.
+For students who are under 18, the College will apply the Gillick law and assess if the student is competent to decide to take the medication.
+Medication records will be kept with the medication.
+The records are not to be removed at any point.
+The college nurses are responsible for overseeing this process and providing training for House Parents' who are the only member of the boarding team able to administer medication. - 10.3.
+The nurses keep a list of non-prescription medication that is stocked in the Medical room and Boarding houses.
+Any administration of non prescription medication will be recorded.
+Details will include date, medication being administered, name of student and dosage.
+Medical logs are kept in boarding houses and are checked by the nurse regularly. - 10.4.
+No student under 18 should be given medication without his/her parent's written consent or the consent of the Nurses/Head of Boarding.
 Written parental permission is obtained in advance for the administration of first aid and appropriate non-prescription medication to boarders, and to seek medical, dental or optical treatment when required.
 This requirement is without prejudice to the right of a 'Gillick-competent' boarder to give or withhold consent to medical treatment or to seek medical advice or treatment in confidence.

-11.0 Administration of Prescribed Medicines
+11. Administration of Prescribed Medicines